BrownOS/brownOS.github.io/announcements/_posts/2017-09-06-week-1-welcome.md

 #### Don't forget!

-The best way to keep in touch with the club is our email brownos@brown.edu.
+The best way to keep in touch with the club is either through our email brownos@brown.edu or our Facebook page.
 We also have a github page, as listed below.

 * Website: <a href="https://brownos.github.io/">https://brownos.github.io/</a>
 * Github: <a href="https://github.com/BrownOS">https://github.com/BrownOS</a>